forlilab/Ringtail/README.md

 `--pattern` option.
 Note also that, by default, Ringtail will only search the directory provided in `--file_path` and not subdirectories.
 Subdirectory searching is enabled with the `--recursive` flag.

 Once a database is written, this database can be read in directly without re-writting using the `--input_db` option.
 To add new DLGs to an existing database, the `--add_results` flag can be used in conjuction with `--input_db` and `--file`, `--file_path`, and/or `--file_list` options.
-If one is concerned about adding conflicting results, the `--conflict_handling` option can be used to specify how conflicting entries should be handled.
+If one is concerned about adding duplicate results, the `--conflict_handling` option can be used to specify how conflicting entries should be handled.
 However, this option make database writing significantly slower.

 To overwrite an existing database, use the `--overwrite` flag in combination with `--file`, `--file_path`, and/or `--file_list` options.